 Note: If members use data outside the project to create their data source, they must first add that data to the project and re-derive the data source through the project connection.
 When creating a derived data source, members are prompted to certify that their data is derived from the parent data sources they selected upon creation.

-For detailed instructions on creating a derived data source, navigate to the Project Owner Guide.
+For detailed instructions on creating a derived data source, navigate to the Managing Projects tutorial.